itsmeeSanj/itsmeeSanj/README.md

   🧠 I'm a quick learner and love to learn new technologies.
   💪 Proficient in both front-end and back-end, bringing creative ideas to code.
-  🚵 Besides programming, I love trekking and cooking👨‍🍳
+  🚵 Besides programming, I love trekking and cooking👨‍🍳.

 💻 **Tech Stacks** 💻